 The bikes were delivered unassembled with tools provided in the box.
 But there were problems with missing parts, leaving customers frustrated and unable to assemble the bike.

 The following year, many were returned along with broken pieces.
 It was also impossible to use replacement parts because nothing was compatible.
-Plastic simply was not a good substitute for metal.

 The meltdown of the Itera